You will need to add certain records to your DNS provider to allow Customer.io to send emails using your domain.

 Creating great copy means nothing if your messages don’t make it to the People you’re trying to reach.
-Although it’s just one piece of the deliverability puzzle (along with your copy and overall reputation), authenticating the domains you use to send email from Customer.io can help your messages reach your users.
+Although it’s just one piece of the deliverability puzzle (along with your copy and overall reputation), authenticating the domains you use for sending email from Customer.io will help your messages reach your users.
 Check out our post on Email Deliverability to know more about how it works.

 In addition to improving email deliverability, authenticating your sending domains in Customer.io will also let you control the appearance of your tracked links.
 How about Universal Links?
 If you need to enable them for your mobile app, HTTPS domain authentication is required as well.